 Some schools require you to have your CLP before you come to school, but some don’t.
 If you don’t have your CLP yet, which you need in order to legally drive under a CDL instructor, you’ll have to take and pass the test before moving on to further training.

-The length of the CLP test depends upon the state you’re testing in, but it’s usually somewhere between 100 and 150 questions.
+The length of the CLP test depends on the state you’re testing in, but it’s usually somewhere between 100 and 150 questions.
 The test covers general knowledge, air brakes and combination vehicles.
 You must get 80 percent of the questions correct in order to pass.
 You can also take tests to obtain endorsements, like the tanker endorsement and the HazMat endorsement.

 There are a number of CLP practice tests you can take to prepare yourself.

 Keep in mind that before you progress to week two and behind-the-wheel training, you’ll need to pass a pre-employment DOT drug screen.
 If you receive a “positive” on the drug screen and illegal substances are found in your system, you won’t be able to progress with your CDL training program.
 Your results will be reported to the Drug and Alcohol Clearinghouse.
-You won’t be able to complete a CDL training program until you go through a Substance Abuse Professional (SAP) program
+You won’t be able to complete a CDL training program until you go through a Substance Abuse Professional (SAP) program.

-Week 2 and Week 3: Skills Training
+Trucking School Weeks 2 and 3: Skills Training

 The second and third weeks of truck driver school consist of physically learning to drive the truck.
 You learn about every part of the truck, what it is and what function it serves.
 You have to know exactly how every part works and how they work together.
 You must know how each part operates so you understand how they can break down.